samjulien/blog/_posts/2018-07-13-beach-reads-recommended-by-auziros.markdown

 ---
 layout: post
-title: Beach Reads Recommended by Authziros
+title: Beach Reads Recommended by Auziros
 description: Need a good read for the beach?
 Reading’s a big part of Auth0 culture.
 Here are few book recommendations from Auziros from history and business to fiction!
 date: 2018-07-13 07:00
 category: Announcements, Press